 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Non-Hodgkin Lymphoma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 About the lymphatic system

 The lymphatic system is made up of thin tubes that branch out to all parts of the body.
-The lymph system carries lymph, a colorless fluid containing lymphocytes (a type of white blood cell).
-Lymphocytes are part of our immune system and help fight germs in the body.
-B-lymphocytes (also called B cells) make antibodies to fight bacteria, and T-lymphocytes (also called T cells) kill viruses and foreign cells and trigger the B cells to make antibodies.
+The lymph system carries lymph, a colorless fluid containing lymphocytes.
+Lymphocytes are a type of white blood cell that are part of our immune system and help fight germs in the body.
+B-lymphocytes, also called B cells, make antibodies to fight bacteria.
+T-lymphocytes, also called T cells, kill viruses and foreign cells and trigger the B cells to make antibodies.

 About non-Hodgkin lymphoma

-Non-Hodgkin lymphoma (NHL) is a term that refers to several, very different types of lymphoma.
-Lymphoma is a cancer of the lymph system.
-Lymphoma usually begins when cells in the lymph system change and grow uncontrollably, which may form a tumor.
-Occasionally, lymphoma can also begin outside the lymph node system (called extranodal), especially in children.
+Non-Hodgkin lymphoma (NHL) is a term that refers to a group of several, very different types of lymphoma.
+Lymphoma is a cancer of the lymphatic system.
+Lymphoma usually begins when healthy cells in the lymphatic system change and grow out of control, which may form a tumor.
+Occasionally, lymphoma can also begin outside the lymph node system, called extranodal, especially in children.

 Because lymph tissue is found in so many parts of the body, NHL can start almost anywhere and can spread to almost any organ in the body.
 It most often begins in the lymph nodes, liver, or spleen but can also involve the stomach, intestines, skin, thyroid gland, or any other part of the body.